NicoVarg99/MVC-Jobs/README.md

 # MVC-Jobs

-Per compilare: ./compile
+To compile: ./compile

-Per eseguire: ./Jobs (dopo aver compilato)
+To execute: ./Jobs (after compiling)